madhusriram012/resumeapibackend/README.md

 # To see the backend api function implementation without frontend, you can use [postman](https://www.postman.com/)

 ### Demo video
-It can be found in the drive link below [https://drive.google.com/drive/folders/1168j1cwIG6ppfppTQj2lYGuQw82IIarP](https://drive.google.com/drive/folders/1168j1cwIG6ppfppTQj2lYGuQw82IIarP)
+It can be found in the drive link [https://drive.google.com/drive/folders/1168j1cwIG6ppfppTQj2lYGuQw82IIarP](https://drive.google.com/drive/folders/1168j1cwIG6ppfppTQj2lYGuQw82IIarP)

+# Steps
   1.Start the server first by typing `npm start`, then head over to postman.

   2.Create a new workspace or use your existing workspace in postman.